ungeskriptet/linux/Documentation/filesystems/overlayfs.rst

     UUID of overlayfs in null, fsid is taken from upper most fs and UUID of underlying layers not checked.
 - "on":
-    UUID of overlayfs in generated and used to report a unique fsid.
+    UUID of overlayfs in generated on first mount used to report a unique fsid.
+    If upper filesystem supports xattrs, the UUID is stored in xattr "trusted.overlay.uuid", making the fsid unique and persistent.

 Volatile mount